 But I digress!
 Back to the present, which in my case is all focused on this amazing recipe for pork tenderloin.
-Pork tenderloin is delightfully tender and juicy, and when you grill it, the natural sweetness of the pork really shines through.
+Grilled rosemary pork tenderloin is delightfully tender and juicy, and when you grill it, the natural sweetness of the pork really shines through.
 All you need is a simple marinade, and you are looking at one seriously satisfying meal.
 My marinade is a foolproof mix of olive oil, red wine, rosemary, and seasonings.
 Paired with the lean pork, it’s a match made in heaven!

 This easy recipe is perfect for a weekend dinner, or for a special occasion like Memorial Day.
 It’s not hard to pull together, mostly hands-off, but special nonetheless.
 That means that you can serve up a festive meal – something out of the ordinary – with very little hassle to distract you from your event!